Tips on Wearing a Suit

 Do feel comfortable dressing your summer suit down and funking it up with a pair of Converse.

 Do accessorise.
 Polish off the out-fit with a tie clip, a pocket square and lapel flower.

 Sky Blue: The recent return of the pastel blue suit makes a great alternative to the common navy suit.
-Best to tone it down with a dark navy tie and dark brown shoes.
+Best to tone it down with a dark navy tie and brown shoes.

 Grey Suit: Sure, there are fifty shades of grey.
 Choose the Palest One.

 Conventional wisdom says your grey suit should fall on the darker side of the spectrum.
 Let's smash the conventional wisdom.
-Once the weather warms up, pale gray is flat-out cooler—in every sense of the word.
+Once the weather warms up, pale grey is flat-out cooler—in every sense of the word.